 I received an email this morning asking for some suggestions on blogging from a beginning blogger.
-I thought about what I might write back, and decided that the question was one that was worth sending out to a larger audience.
+I thought about what I might write back, and decided that the question was worth sending out to a larger audience.

 If you have a few moments and are so inclined, please share your ideas and suggestions on what to tell a beginning blogger in the comments below.

 I consider my blog as a place that helps me learn, and I thought that I might share some of the things that I find myself trying to learn.